ecomp-shONgit/gpusearch/README.md

 af = "alleFragen/allefragen.txt" #path of search text (split)
 ```

-Than run *python2 check.py*.
+Than run *python3 check.py*.

 Done.

 # Future Work

+- Use the OpenGL FBO / PBO!

-- Shift to a different programming language and python3 version.
+- Shift to a different programming language.

 - Implement more string distances.